 When looking at specific properties, pay attention to how many days that home has been on the market.
 The longer a property has been on the market, chances are the seller is going to be more eager to negotiate and make a deal.

 Here’s the deal:

 Homes that have been on the market for over 6 months usually present the best deals and opportunities.

 Consider the Cycle

 Different properties have different selling cycles.
-Stand-alone, single-family homes usually parallel the school season.
+Availability of stand-alone, single-family homes is usually closely associated with the cycles of the school year.
 If you are looking to buy this type of home, you may be able to take advantage of the summer real estate market as the sellers will want to be settled in their new home before the start of the next school year.
 However, apartments and townhouses are geared towards young professionals and may have a different cycle.

 Now to the most popular question I get…

 IS SPRING REALLY THE BEST TIME TO BUY?